RaviKumarNerusu/Intern/README.md

 2. Login with admin and non-admin users.
 3. Verify transactions list, dashboard summary, and RBAC behavior.
 4. Confirm no secrets are exposed in repository files.

+Note on Login Behavior: The backend is hosted on Render’s free tier, which may enter a sleep state after inactivity.
+Due to this, the first login attempt may occasionally fail or take longer as the server wakes up (cold start).
+Subsequent attempts work normally once the service is active.
+To improve reliability, a health check and retry strategy can be implemented.
+This behavior is expected in free-tier deployments and not related to authentication logic.